-I spent 3 whole days finding out what makes each type of coffee bean different and trying some for myself.
+I spent a whole week finding out what makes each type of coffee bean different and trying some for myself.

 It can be daunting if you’re new to home brewing deciding which bean to pick.
 So keep reading to find out more.

 What Are The 4 Types Of Coffee Beans?

 Arabica coffee beans are the most common type of bean, which make up 60-70% of the world’s coffee!
 You can identify them by their large, oval shape, and curved crease.
 Arabica coffee beans originate from Ethiopia dating back to 1000 BC.

 Arabica has a perfumey aroma, blueberry tones, and a fruity flavor profile.
 They are a lot sweeter compared to Robusta beans, which is why most people tend to prefer Arabica.

 They have 60% more lipid content and double the amount of sugar compared to Robusta.
 This gives a smooth, sweet taste and a stronger aroma.
 However, they have a low caffeine content at around 1.5%.